DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Once more time."

-Depending on whether he'll be able to transform Drake Nail into Sid's sword, Kay might have complete proof of its existence.
+Depending on whether he'll be able to transform Drake Nail into Sid's sword, Kai might have complete proof of its existence.

 _At that time sword reacted to its name..._

 _If it is magic weapon, then its name, Code Holder, should serve as key to its manifestation._

-Kay held his breath to call its name.
+Kai held his breath to call its name.

 "I-it's bad!
-Really bad, Kay!"
+Really bad, Kai!"

 Rinne's scream made him to drop his <span title="To change weapon into Code Holder">decision</span>.